peterobarotu/Solar_Energy_Forecasting/README.md

 ## Methodology
 ### 1. Predicting Clear Sky Radiation
 - Utilized weather variables (temperature, humidity, wind speed, etc.).
-- Applied **Machine Learning models** to estimate clear sky solar radiation.
+- Applied **Machine Learning models** to estimate clear sky solar radiation components.

 ### 2. Predicting Cloudy Sky Radiation
-- Used **predicted clear sky radiation** alongside weather variables.
+- Used **predicted clear sky radiation components** alongside weather variables and cloud type.
 - Developed separate models for **annual, wet season, and dry season** forecasts.

 ### 3. Model Selection and Validation
 - The **Random Forest model** was the best-performing model.
 - Used the **Random Forest model** to make predictions on the **validation dataset (year 2022)**.
 - The original dataset spans from **2005 to 2022**, with training and test data from **2005 to 2021**.
-- Performance metrics were computed by comparing predictions against the actual 2022 data.
+- Performance metrics were computed on the test set, while model predictions were made using the 2022 validation set.
+The predicted values for 2022 were plotted against the actual values to assess how well the model performed on unseen data.
 - The validated predictions were then used as input for **PVLIB** to model energy generation.

 ### 4. PV System Energy Modeling